stevencarlislewalker/3mb3/README.md

   are to be submitted by email to [David](mailto:david.champredon@gmail.com) **before lecture** on the day they are due, **with the subject `3MB3 homework`**.
-Each assignment is associated with a particular lab sessions (see schedule).
+Each assignment is associated with particular lab sessions (see schedule).
 All assignments are to be formatted using [R markdown](http://rmarkdown.rstudio.com/), which will be discussed in the first lab.
 An example of a completed homework assignment in